 There was clearly a need to focus the campaign on an ‘always something going on’ message.

 We took the strategy into a brainstorm and very quickly ‘Pub-licist’ was born – the world’s best job where someone would be paid to drink beer, watch sport, play darts, pool or snooker, participate in quizzes, enjoy live music, taste-test pub grub and more.

-- 14 national titles also picked up on the story – including the viral sharing juggernaut that is LADBible, Metro (twice), MSN, Mirror, Independent and RadioX.
+- 14 national titles also picked up on the story – including the viral sharing juggernaut that is LADbible, Metro (twice), MSN, The Mirror, The Independent and RadioX

 - 80% of titles shared the story on their social media channels, resulting in more than 17,000 organic engagements

 - 92% of online articles included a backlink (DA+30 sites)